 Due to the very immersive experience you get in VR, it is not unlikely that the development of VR content will generate some negative headlines.

 There is a large number of suitable VR headsets currently on the market.
-The decision regarding which VR headsets are the right ones depends on what you want to do with them, on the technical possibilities and conditions and last but not least, on the price.
+The decision regarding which VR headset is the right ones depends on what you want to do with it, on the technical possibilities and conditions and last but not least, on the price.

 VR headsets are available in four different categories which we have already outlined.
 The average prices are different depending on the category.
 We have calculated them here for you:

 In this category you will find the most technically sophisticated VR headsets.
 Accordingly, the prices are also the highest.
 In addition, you need powerful hardware to be able to use these VR headsets in an optimal way.
 Having compared numerous suppliers, we worked out that the average price is 510 euros.
 The cheapest set costs 419 euros.
 The most expensive model is the HTC Vive Pro for 719 euros.

 If you want to enter the VR world but don’t want to spend too much, you can fall back on a solution for the smartphone.
 The smartphone is mounted into or on the headset for this.
 Having compared the numerous offers available, we found the average price to be just under 42 euros.
 The current cheapest model is the Hamswan 3D, which currently costs 24 euros, while the Samsung Gear VR currently costs 119 euros.